 From pristine beaches to fun-filled nights, Tampa has it all.
 If you love to people watch, check out Riverwalk, three smiles of cafes and shops along the beaches.
 Further north, visit Orlando for some great family fun.
 January is the best time to visit as flights will be cheaper, according to Kayak.

-Raleigh, North Carolina — Food lovers will want to visit this inexpensive destination for some great BBQ.
+Food lovers will want to visit this inexpensive destination for some great BBQ.
 The downtown area offers dozens of historic buildings that you can tour for free, like the Haywood Hall House and Gardens and the Cary Heritage Museum.
-After taking a walking tour downtown, stop by The Pit or Ole Time Barbeque for some of the best BBQ in the state.
+After taking a walking tour downtown, stop by The Pit or Ole Time Barbecue for some of the best BBQ in the state.
 According to the Kayak, vacationers will enjoy the 31% lower cost.

 A FEW MORE COST-SAVING IDEAS WHEN TRAVELING